aleneus/dsplab/docs/source/index.rst

 * numpy
 * scipy

-What's new in 0.6
+What's new in 0.7
 -----------------

+* Envelope by maximums replaced to envelope by extremums.
+* Demos added.
-* Prony's decomposition of signal is added.
+* More tests added.

 Modules
 -------